 NARRATRICE

 Soutine was another Jockey Club regular.
-Long gone were the days when, having to improvise elegance, he would thrust his arms into the legs of a pair of long johns that served as a shirt.
+Long gone were the days when, having to improvise elegance, he would thrust his arms into a pair of long johns that served as a shirt.

 He now smoked golden-tipped Lucky Strikes, and wore the suits he had dreamed of for so long, as well as an overcoat that was as soft as a second skin.
 His jet-black hair gleamed.